justinbrush702/bioinformatics/assignment_4/README.md

 This solution only works with with DNA sequences (so, no amino acid sequences)

+Is the parsimony for the whole tree the sum of the parsimonies for each individual tree?

 ===============================

 Files

-Tree string decoder / Tree string encoder xxxxxx
-File that holds base and penalty information xxxxxxx Small Parsimony file xxxxxxx

-Test data file??
-Large Parsimony file
+Large Parsimony file??

 ===============================

 TODO:

-Figure out exactly how the data files should be handled smallParsimony must be able to handle sequences longer than 1 All of large parsimony
+Figure out exactly how the data files should be handled;
+All of large parsimony